msjimc/AgileStructure/README.md

 The AgileStructure guide is [here:](guide/README.md)

 ### Running on Linux, BSD or macOS
-AgileStructure can be run on most POSIX like systems using Intel or AMP CPUs via WINE whose installation is covered [here](https://github.com/msjimc/RunningWindowsProgramsOnLinux)
+AgileStructure can be run on most POSIX like systems using Intel or AMD CPUs via WINE whose installation is covered [here](https://github.com/msjimc/RunningWindowsProgramsOnLinux)

 ## Download